-It is the Institute's policy to comply fully with the Americans with Disabilities Act, the Rehabilitation Act, and other applicable federal and state laws to ensure equal opportunity for qualified persons with disabilities, including disabled veterans.
-The Institute does not discriminate based on physical or mental disability, and is committed to ensuring that there is no unlawful discrimination in any of its academic or employment programs, services, activities, or in terms and conditions of employment.
+It is Caltech's policy to comply fully with the Americans with Disabilities Act, the Rehabilitation Act, and other applicable federal and state laws to ensure equal opportunity for qualified persons with disabilities, including disabled veterans.
+Caltech does not discriminate based on physical or mental disability, and is committed to ensuring that there is no unlawful discrimination in any of its academic or employment programs, services, activities, or in terms and conditions of employment.

-As required by law, the Institute will make reasonable accommodations to qualified individuals with known disabilities including student employees, faculty, postdoctoral scholars, staff, and job applicants, so that they can perform the essential functions of the job, unless doing so creates an undue hardship for the Institute.
-The Institute also will provide reasonable accommodations to employees with pregnancy-related conditions consistent with federal and state law.
+As required by law, Caltech will make reasonable accommodations to qualified individuals with known disabilities including student employees, faculty, postdoctoral scholars, staff, and job applicants, so that they can perform the essential functions of the job, unless doing so creates an undue hardship for Caltech.
+Caltech also will provide reasonable accommodations to employees with pregnancy-related conditions consistent with federal and state law.

 The following individuals have been designated as contacts for disability related issues, and as coordinators under the Rehabilitation Act.
-Individuals who wish to request an accommodation should contact the appropriate Institute representative.
+Individuals who wish to request an accommodation should contact the appropriate Caltech representative.